 1. Clamp-on Light* – mounted in an upper corner of the inside of the coop.

-2. an LED Lightbulb formulated for plants – this takes the guesswork out of buying bulbs in various spectrums.
-Any light labeled as a grow light should emit light that will work for replicating daylight for your chickens.
+2. an LED Lightbulb formulated for plants* – this takes the guesswork out of buying and combining multiple bulbs in multiple spectrums.
+Any light labeled as a grow light should give out full spectrum light that will work for replicating daylight for your chickens.

-3. Mechanical Timer – A timer can automatically turn lights on before dusk and flip them off a few hours after dark.
-Skip the computerized versions, this heavy-duty mechanical timer holds up much better to the rigors of life on a farm.
+3. Mechanical Timer* – A timer can automatically turn lights on before dusk and flip them off a few hours after dark.
+Skip the computerized versions, in my experience mechanical timers holds up much better to coop dust and the rigors of life on a farm.

 Set the timer to turn the interior coop light on from about 7 am to 9 am, and then again from 4 pm to 9 pm.
 Doing so will imitate the amount of sunlight of a 12 hour summer day.

 For larger coops, you can use multiple lights or a fluorescent shop light with one fluorescent tube of “cool” light and one fluorescent tube of “warm” light.

-If you introduce lights midwinter, it may take a few weeks to get your first winter eggs.
-You’ll know you are well on your way to winter-laid eggs if, a few days after installing the light, your chickens are active and milling about the coop well after natural sunset.
+If you introduce lights in midwinter, it may take a few weeks to get your chickens to lay eggs again.
+You’ll know it’s working if, a few days after installing the light, your chickens are active and milling about the coop well after natural sunset.

-In my experience with creative chicken keeping practices like this backyard flocks of chickens that are kept under light tend to produce about half as many eggs in the winter as they do in the summer, partly due to some hens not laying it all, while others lay less frequently under artificial light.
-(Breed seems to be a factor as well, as some breeds of chicken – and some individuals – will respond differently to the added light.)
+In my experience with creative chicken keeping practices like this, backyard flocks of chickens that are kept under light tend to produce about half as many eggs in the winter as they do in the summer.
+This is due to some hens not laying it all, and others laying less frequently under artificial light.
+Breed seems to be a factor as well.
+Some breeds of chicken – and some individuals – will respond differently to the added light than others.